llealloo/audiolink/Docs/README.md

 ```

 The tools to read the data out of AudioLink.
- * `float4 AudioLinkData( int2 coord )` - Retrieve a bit of data from _AudioLinkTexture, using whole numbers.
+ * `float4 AudioLinkData( int2 coord )` - Retrieve a bit of data from _AudioTexture, using whole numbers.
  * `float4 AudioLinkDataMultiline( int2 coord )` - Same as `AudioLinkData` except that if you read off the end of one line, it continues reading onthe next.
  * `float4 AudioLinkLerp( float2 fcoord )` - Interpolate between two pixels, useful for making shaders not look jaggedy.
  * `float4 AudioLinkLerpMultiline( float2 fcoord )` - `AudioLinkLerp` but wraps lines correctly.